Dhole/dhole.github.io/content/post/collapse_ready_os_freebsd.md

 ### Hiccups

 Unfortunately the distfiles collection is not complete:
-- As I mentioned before, for some ports, none of the urls were working
+- As I mentioned before, for some ports, none of the URLs were working
 - In FreeBSD a port can have flavors, which can be used to build different version of the port.
 In such a case each flavor will have different distfiles.
 The recursive fetch rule only fetches the distfiles of the